Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 .. figure:: ../images/screenshots/kanban-onboarding.png
    :align: center
-   :alt: Agile Dashboard Configuration
+   :alt: Agile Dashboard welcome screen
-   :name: Agile Dashboard  Configuration
+   :name: Agile Dashboard  welcome screen
    :width: 800px

-   Agile Dashboard configuration
+   Agile Dashboard welcome screen

 Pick-up the one you need and it will automatically create and configure everything for you.